Why Skipping a First Look Might Be the Biggest Wedding Day Regret

 The ease of transport in the event that you guys have multiple places to go to on your wedding day, you won't have to take separate cars and stay hidden while walking around!

-You get to enjoy all this extra time together on your wedding day that you otherwise wouldn't if you stayed separate
+You get to enjoy all this extra time together on your wedding day that you otherwise wouldn't if you stayed separate.

 You wont keep your guests waiting during cocktail hour (it's a long for them, they will have traveled, sat through the ceremony, possibly driven to a second venue, waited during cocktail hour, then gone straight to dinner when everyone's trying to eat before they will get a chance to hug you and say hi!)

 You get to enjoy cocktail hour and the party you've planned!
 Some of the best mingling photos and pictures with guests happen during cocktail hour.
+You'll never regret having this time with them.

 In the vast majority of weddings, a first look is going to be your best option for so many reasons.
 That being said, if you really want your wedding to exclude a first look before the ceremony, you really love the tradition, and don't mind the hiccups with the timeline, then you should do whatever it is that makes you happy!
-I'm not you, I can't make decisions for you, I can only offer advice based on my own experience and what I've witnessed first hand at nearly 200 weddings.
+I'm not you, I can't make decisions for you, I can only offer advice based on my own experience and what I've witnessed first hand at 200 weddings.

 Comments